Arc-blroth/ProjectInception/README.md

   interprocess communication.
 This means that this mod WILL NOT work if you happen to run MC from a network drive.

-* As of right now you should **only run 1 inception game at a time** - the code that handles interprocess communication isn't set up to handle multiple games yet.

 * Q: Why is multiplayer disabled in the inception'ed game?

   A: Minecraft's authentication system disallows you from